hove-io/navitia/documentation/navitia.io/source/integration.rst

 Multiple journeys
 #################

-TODO
+Navitia can compute several journeys with one query.

+The RAPTOR algorithm used in Navitia is a multi objective algorithm.
+Thus it might return multiple journeys if it cannot know that one is better than the other.
+For example it cannot decide that a one hour trip with no connection is better than a 45 minutes trip with one connection (it is called the `pareto front <http://en.wikipedia.org/wiki/Pareto_efficiency>`_).

+If the user ask for more journeys than the number of journeys given by RAPTOR (with the parameter ``min_nb_journeys`` or ``count``), Navitia will ask RAPTOR again, but for the next journeys (or the previous ones if the user asked with ``datetime_represents=arrival``).

+Those journeys have the ``next`` (or ``previous``) value in their tags.

 .. _journey_qualif:

 Journey qualification process
 #############################

-Navitia can compute several journeys at the same time.
-After having computed them we tag them to help the user choose the best one for his needs.
+Since Navitia can return several journeys, it tag them to help the user choose the best one for his needs.

 The different journey types are: